Cooking Gorgeous

 Prepare the Custard

-In a separate bowl, combine the rest of the milk with cornflour and starch to create a slurry.
+In a separate bowl, combine the rest of the milk with the rice flour and starch to create a slurry.

-Remove the pan from the heat, and add the mastic (or/and vanilla paste) along with the butter.
+Remove the pan from the heat, and add the mastic and/or vanilla paste along with the butter.

 Blitz the mixture with a hand blender or a food processor for a few minutes.

-Whisk the mixture with a balloon whisk for a few minutes and then pour it into a baking dish or individual bowls.
+Whisk the mixture with a balloon whisk for a few more minutes, then pour it into a baking dish or individual bowls.
+The longer you beat it, the silkier the texture gets.

-tavuk gogsu is portioned and garnished with cinnamon
+The set pudding portioned and garnished with cinnamon.

 • Give the chicken breast enough time to soak in water.
-Overnight soaking is ideal, but if you're short on time, 4-5 hours will work as well.
+Overnight is ideal, but 4 to 5 hours will do if you're short on time.

-• Take your time when shredding the chicken breast.
-Make sure the fibers are separated completely for a smooth pudding texture.
+• Take your time when shredding the chicken.
+The fibers need to separate completely for a smooth pudding.

 • Adjust the sugar to your taste.
-If you prefer a sweeter dessert, you can add more sugar, but be mindful not to make it overly sweet.
+If you like a sweeter dessert add a little more, but don't overdo it.

 Serving Suggestions

-• The most popular way to serve Tavuk Göğsü is by sprinkling it with cinnamon.
-The warm and sweet spice complements the creamy texture of the pudding, making for a delicious and comforting dessert.
+• The most popular way to serve Tavuk Göğsü is with a generous dusting of cinnamon.
+The warm spice works beautifully against the cold, creamy pudding.

 Recipe FAQs